Drive Up Prospect Mountain Via The Veterans Memorial Highway

 The Drive To The Top

-The Veterans Memorial Highway is a 5.5-mile long route that is open daily from Memorial Day until early November (closed for 2017 season), weather permitting.
+The Veterans Memorial Highway is a 5.5-mile long route that is open daily from Memorial Day until early November, weather permitting.
 The turn for the highway is located on Route 9 approximately 1/2-mile south of Lake George Village and directly across from the Lake George Chamber of Commerce.

-There are three scenic outlooks of Lake George with pull-off spots on the way up to the summit for some great photo opportunities.
+There are three scenic outlooks with pull-off spots on the way up to the summit, and each offers some great photo opportunities.

 Farther along is a large parking lot where all vehicles will be left.
 There are a couple parking spots available at the top for wheelchair access.
 From the parking lot, there are two options to reach the summit: take the Prospect Shuttle from the parking lot or explore the mountain's nature trails that lead from the lot to the top.
 There are also rest rooms available adjacent to the parking lot.